Nicholas Humphrey: Work in evolutionary psychology and philosophy of mind

 He returned to Cambridge, to the Sub Department of Animal Behaviour in 1970, and there met Dian Fossey, who invited him to spend three months at her gorilla study camp in Rwanda.
 His experience with the gorillas, and a subsequent visit to Richard Leakey's field-site on Lake Turkana, set Humphrey thinking about how cognitive skills – intelligence and consciousness – could have arisen as an adaption to social life.
-In 1976 he wrote an essay titled "The Social Function of Intellect", which is widely regarded as one of the foundational works of evolutionary psychology and the basis for Machiavellian intelligence theory.
-This paper formed the basis of his first book, Consciousness Regained: Chapters in the Development of Mind (1983).
+In 1976 he wrote an essay titled "The Social Function of Intellect"; this formed the basis of his first book, Consciousness Regained: Chapters in the Development of Mind (1983).

 In 1984 Humphrey left his academic post at Cambridge to work on his Channel 4 television series The Inner Eye, on the development of the human mind.
 This series was finished in 1986 with the release of a book of the same name.

 In 1987, Daniel Dennett invited Humphrey to work with him at his Center for Cognitive Studies at Tufts University.
-They worked on developing an empirically based theory of consciousness, and undertook a study on Multiple Personality Disorder.
+They worked on developing an empirically-based theory of consciousness, and undertook a study on Multiple Personality Disorder.